nvpabiw/bpass/README.md

 # BPass
 Simple Password Manager based on Bash

-Why I decided to code BPass?
+Why BPass?
 ===============================================
-- **Simplicity**
-  Main goal is to make the process of storing passwords as simpleas possible for the average user without going through a big learning curve on how to use it
+- **Simplicity**: Main goal is to make the process of storing passwords as simpleas possible for the average user without going through a big learning curve on how to use it

-- **Portability**
-  User doesn't need to go through the hassle of importing gpg keys, etc. as just having a copy of the encrypted password file should be enough
+- **Portability**: User doesn't need to go through the hassle of importing gpg keys, etc. as just having a copy of the encrypted password file should be enough